‘Traffic light’ food labels reduce calories bought in health center cafeteria

 by Lionel Casey

-In this system, new labels indicated the healthiest ingredients, yellow names suggested much less healthy foods, and crimson the least healthy based totally on fantastic and poor standards, including whether the primary element was fruit, vegetable, whole grain, and so forth, and the number of saturated fats.
+In this system, new labels indicated the healthiest ingredients, yellow names suggested much less nutritious foods, and crimson the least healthy based totally on fantastic and poor standards, including whether the primary element was fruit, vegetable, whole grain, and so forth, and the number of saturated fats.

 The researchers discovered that the proportion of inexperienced-labeled ingredients bought increased while the balance of the smallest healthful meals bought decreased.